nicoledow/coverless/README.md

 Coverless is a tinder-style application that lets you browse New York Times bestsellers lists and 'like' or 'reject' books based on their description, not their cover.

 ## Build Status and Contributions
 Coverless is a work in progress, and user accounts are coming soon!
 Contributions and pull requests are welcome.
+Thank you for contributing and helping readers everywhere!

 ## Technologies Used
 The frontend of coverless is a Reactjs application, and uses a Rails back end.
 The database is configured using PostgreSQL.